What Are the Different Types of Psychology Degrees?

 Master of Arts in Psychology (MAP)

-Master of Arts in Psychology programs may lead to doctoral study in psychology, a career in the field of human services or professional advancement in a related field.
+Master of Arts in Psychology programs may lead to doctoral study in psychology, a career in the field of human services, or professional advancement in a related field.

 MAP programs typically require a bachelor’s degree.
-Other requirements may include transcripts, a minimum undergraduate GPA, GRE scores, letters of recommendation, personal statements, a resume and application fee.
+Other requirements may include transcripts, a minimum undergraduate GPA, GRE scores, letters of recommendation, personal statements, a résumé, and application fee.

-Curriculum for MA in psychology programs may encompass topic areas such as research methods, data collection and analysis, core psychological concepts, mental and emotional disorders, professional ethics and scientific writing in psychology.
-Students may learn how psychological principles can be used to evaluate behavior, personality and intelligence.
+Students may learn how psychological principles can be used to evaluate behavior, personality, and intelligence.
 Multiple electives may be offered, allowing a customized graduate program experience.

-Program Outcomes:
+Program Outcomes

 Professionals who have a MAP degree may use the breadth of knowledge that they acquired in graduate school in various settings.
 Their skills may be applied to high-level research, which can lead to doctoral degrees.
-Graduates who want to enter the workforce may find employment in areas such as behavioral counseling, human resources, advertising and market research.
+Graduates who want to enter the workforce may find employment in areas such as behavioral counseling, human resources, advertising, and market research.

 Pepperdine offers online psychology graduate programs, including an MA in psychology.
 You are not required to provide GRE scores to apply to an online psychology program from Pepperdine’s GSEP.